Looking for a bike to join the gravel bikes bandwagon on a budget?

 The badass looks of the Giant Revolt 2; it looks like a road bike gone rogue makes this one mean looking gravel bike.
 But this bike isn’t just about looks.

-The Giant Revolt 2 is equipped with plenty of great options, including a full Shimano Sora drivetrain with an 8-speed rear cassette and 48/32T crankset.
+The Giant Revolt 2 is equipped with plenty of great options, including a full Shimano Sora drivetrain with an 8-speed rear cassette and a 48/32T crankset.
 This setup gives it plenty of gears for pavement or gravel.

 A Very Versatile Gravel Bike to Explore the Routes Less Traveled